daurnimator/lua-http/modules/http.socks.md

 Complete the SOCKS connection.

 Negotiates a socks connection. `host` is a required string passed to the SOCKS server as the host address.
 The address will be resolved locally if [`.needs_resolve`](#http.socks.needs_resolve) is `true`. `port` is a required number to pass to the SOCKS server as the connection port.

-On error, returns `nil` an error message and an error number.
+On error, returns `nil`, an error message and an error number.

 ### `socks:close()` <!-- --> {#http.socks:close}